CS340-21/oss/sbauman2.md

 ### Try/Tempest

 This one also seems active and accepting contributions.
 There are both pull requests and issues merged and closed within the past few months.

+## Sprint 3

+### DISTRHO/DISTRHO-Ports

+This one I believe still has the vulnerability, buecause pngread.c does not contain the code that fixed the vulnerability

+### Try/Tempest

+This one looks like it still has the vulnerability, also because pngread.c does not contain the updated code from the the commit that fixed the vulnerability.